 —What if it doesn’t kill it? still grunting.

 —I can’t see his fucking head, dude, I can’t do this.

 He heaved the rock down as hard as he could.
 It hit the dog in its leg.
 “God damnit!”
 The dog cried mercilessly and just looked at Johnny, betrayed, “God fucking damnit!”

 Johnny was crying great merciless gulps of air.
 He loved that dog.
 He used to drive for an hour to get out of town so he could take it down to the river.
 It would sleep with him.
 He was shivering now.
 It was really cold out.

-“Finish—” his eyes turned red fire on me.
+“Finish—” his eyes turned red fire.

 —What are you, God?